Jemal Johnson: Southend United

-Non-league football
+Non-League football

 In February 2012, he signed for Dover Athletic until the end of the season, having impressed impressing boss Nicky Forster on trial.
-He was not offered a contract at the end of the 2011–12 season however and was released in May 2012.
+He was not offered a contract at the end of the 2011–12 season however, and was released in May 2012.

 Johnson joined Conference National side Tamworth on non-contract terms in September 2012.
-However, he played just 18 minutes as a substitute, before leaving The Lamb Ground.
+However, he played just 18 minutes as a substitute before leaving The Lamb Ground.

 Fort Lauderdale Strikers

 Johnson joined Fort Lauderdale Strikers of the North American Soccer League for the spring period of the 2013 season.
-On June 23, he played in an international friendly against Brazilian side Cruzeiro Esporte Clube in front of a season high crowd at Lockhart Stadium.
+On June 23, he played in an international friendly against Brazilian side Cruzeiro Esporte Clube in front of a season-high crowd at Lockhart Stadium.

 New York Cosmos

 In June 2013, it was confirmed by the New York Cosmos and their head coach Giovanni Savarese that Johnson would be playing for them starting in the fall period of the 2013 season.
 During the Cosmos' pre-season tour of England Johnson suffered a knee injury against Leyton Orient, ruling him out of action for the beginning of the fall season.
 He made his Cosmos' debut on November 2, playing 18 minutes as a substitute in a 1–0 win over the Atlanta Silverbacks.
-Due to his knee injury this was the only action Johnson saw in the 2013 campaign.
+Due to his knee injury, this was the only action Johnson saw in the 2013 campaign.

 In 2014, Johnson was a regular contributor to the Cosmos attack.
 On 26 July, he scored his first goal for the Cosmos in a 1–1 draw with his former club, Fort Lauderdale Strikers.
 Playing primarily on the left wing, Johnson had one goal and two assists in 19 appearances during the 2014 NASL regular season.

 Jacksonville Armada

-In December 2014, Johnson made the move to newly formed NASL club Jacksonville Armada.
+In December 2014, Johnson made the move to the newly formed NASL club Jacksonville Armada.
 He scored the first goal of the opening game of the 2015 regular season, which in addition to making him Armada's first competitive goalscorer, his strike at 12 seconds into the game set the modern-era NASL record for fastest goal.
 He ended the 2015 season with five goals in 29 matches.
 He scored two goals in 24 appearances across the 2016 season.
 The 2017 season would be his last at Hodges Stadium, and he played 24 games without scoring a goal for Mark Lowry's "Boys in Blue".